 Ministry has always been part of Jose’s* life.
-As a child in Latin America, Jose watched his parents model an active Christian life and soaked up the biblical truth they shared with him.
+As a child, Jose watched his parents model an active Christian life and soaked up the biblical truth they shared with him.
 “I grew up also involved in or being taken to meetings and conferences and camps related to ministry as well.
 So that built in me an understanding of God and Jesus from a young age,” he explained.

 “When we started praying and looking at the opportunities, the Lord started to develop in us an interest and love for the Middle Eastern culture and for the people here,” Jose explained.
 His family took an exploratory trip to the Middle East, which confirmed the region as a possibility.